• ICT

-A video recorder with a built-in PoE switch (power-sourcing equipment, PSE) with one LAN port and is not to be operated as a standalone, but linked to a corporate network via the LAN port while only the NVR is to be available on the corporate network,
+When working with a PoE NVR system – a video recorder with a built-in PoE switch (power-sourcing equipment, PSE) with one LAN port and is not to be operated as a standalone but linked to a corporate network via the LAN port while only the NVR is to be available on the corporate network, one will face one of these challenges:

-when the number of cameras exceeds the number of PoE ports.
-In cases where the number of channels supported by the NVR is more than the number of PoE ports.
+1. The connection of extra cameras to the NVR when the number of cameras exceeds the number of PoE ports: in cases where the number of channels supported by the NVR is more than the number of PoE ports.

 Whether you come across the first problem or the second issue as I did, solving it will require basic but important knowledge about the NVR LAN and PoE ports.
 The LAN port is a Gigabit Ethernet port, while the PoE ports are Megabit – Mbps Ethernet ports.
 So, when extending any of the PoE ports, you must ensure the connected cameras’ effective bandwidth (with the desired decoding/compression setting).
 It must be within the rated bandwidth of the PoE ports of the NVR you are working with.
 The LAN port has an IP address for the external connection with the NVR (IPv4 or IPv6).
 However, the NVR has an internal IP address for connecting with devices connected to its PoE ports.
 All devices connected to the NVR through the PoE ports must be in the same subnet mask with the internal IP address.